JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-code-assistance/index.md

 ## Code Completion

 First off, let’s talk about context-aware code completion, where the IDE uses all kinds of smarts to help you finish your typing.
 Live Templates are one such example.
-The keyboard shortcut is (**⌘J** | **Ctrl+J**) but PyCharm will invoke them by default when you start typing some code that matches a Live Template.
-You can find a list of Live Templates in your Preferences/Settings (**⌘,** | **Ctrl+Alt+S**) and you can also [add your own](https://www.jetbrains.com/help/pycharm/creating-and-editing-live-templates.html).
+The keyboard shortcut is <kbd>⌘J</kbd> (macOS) / <kbd>Ctrl+J</kbd> (Windows/Linux) but PyCharm will invoke them by default when you start typing some code that matches a Live Template.
+You can find a list of Live Templates in your Preferences/Settings <kbd>⌘,</kbd> (macOS) / <kbd>Ctrl+Alt+S</kbd> (Windows/Linux) and you can also [add your own](https://www.jetbrains.com/help/pycharm/creating-and-editing-live-templates.html).

 <img src="live_templates.png" alt="Live Templates" width="700"/>